 Vanderbilt is expanding the use of green cleaning products and practices throughout VU Facilities as part of its focus on WELL building principles.
 VU is implementing a Green Cleaning Policy requiring:

-- Each building to have an individualized Green Cleaning plan
+- Each building to have an individualized Green Cleaning Plan

-- Campus cleaning practices to be tracked
+- Campus green cleaning practices to be tracked

 - Policy revisions every five years